UMICTResearch/resume-me/README.md

 - The server starts and the website is accessible at: http://127.0.0.1:4500/
 - To quit the application, use - "CTRL + C"
 - To exit the virtual environment, type "deactivate"

+## Resume Review

+After job seekers submit their resumes to Review-Me, other Review-Me users could server as volunteers to review resumes.
+Besides, our final goal is to take advantage of MTurk, which is a crowdsourcing platform, to outsource resume reviewing to a distributed workforce.
+In that way, Review-Me could handle more resumes at a time and don't have to rely on our own users to review resumes.
+If you are interested in integrating MTurk into Review-Me, please see [automate_mturk](https://github.com/UMICTResearch/resume-me/tree/automate_mturk) for current progress.

 ## Coding Standards
 - Strictly follow PEP8 coding standards